By Minna Morse

 music, staying here for five minutes to hear a woman sing out against

-corporate greed, and there to hear a folk-circuit elder masterfully pick a
+corporate greed, and there to hear a folk-circuit elder masterfully pick

 tune and then respectfully turn to a young kid who offered a heartfelt,